n7tms/adventofcode/README.md

 (I'll probably pause in the middle to solve the 2021 puzzles when December rolls around!)

-Because I can't "tag" individual files, this is my attempt to track which days have examples of types of clojure constructs, patterns, and examples.
+Because I can't "tag" individual files, this is my attempt to track which days have examples of types of clojure constructs, patterns, and examples so I can quickly find examples when working on future problems.

 ## Day 01
 First introductions to `slurp`, `split-lines`, and `parseInt`